Yep, also that.Enable zhuyin and it will show up in the middle!

 Great!
 Can't wait!!!

-Another idea: I often am using the OCR to collect vocab from a text book.
+This might make sense once we add better editing capabilities to OCR so you can clean up your output before you try to make flashcards from it - raw OCR output is going to give you a lot of useless cards.Another idea: I often am using the OCR to collect vocab from a text book.
 It would be nice to have an option to select all text in the OCR box and make flashcards for them.
 (Usually it's in a column format) This would save time and may prompt more people to purchase the add-on for the amount of time saved.

 Yeah, that sounds like it would do the jobPerhaps - 4.0 actually will let you add arbitrary buttons to the main UI at an arbitrary stage in a test, and those buttons can come with custom commands like 'add to category X,' so I'd be more inclined to leave this feature to that - if you want a couple of categories for wrong answers, you can add some buttons to the stage you're taken to after you answer incorrectly to let you simultaneously choose a category and advance to the next card.